Leading and Caring for Children

 Your Emotions Are Yours

-In #3 Offering an Equal Choice one has to be creative instead of angry — on-the-spot fast thinking.
+Offering an Equal Choice: creativity instead of anger; on-the-spot fast thinking.
 It is difficult to be present enough to think on your feet to invent options the children want, in other words, aligned with the child’s intentions, not your convenience.

 One’s first thoughts are often alternatives based in one’s own solutions: “You can either clean that up or leave the area.”
 “You have a choice: either clean that up or I will close this area.”
 That’s the police talking: do what I say or go to jail.

 That is why this challenge is called an equal choice, to the extent possible, each alternative you generate provides an opportunity equal in value to what the child was doing—equal from the child’s perspective.
-You offer an appropriate solution to the current problem that kind of does the same thing but more appropriately.
+You offer an appropriate solution to the current problem that is kind of the same thing but more appropriate here, right now.

 Summary Document PDF Leadership & Care